-A baby is born addicted to opioids every 25 minutes, adding up to more than 21,000 babies each year, a study published in the Journal of Perinatology found.
+A baby is born addicted to opioids every 25 minutes, adding up to more than 21,000 babies each year, a published in the Journal of Perinatology found.

 Inevitably, each baby must endure severe symptoms of withdrawal.
 This is known as neonatal abstinence syndrome (NAS).

 Symptoms begin anywhere from 24 to 72 hours after birth.
 The most common symptoms include visible tremors, piercing screams, vomiting, difficulty breathing and sleeping, fever, sweating, and the inability to eat.